openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 credentials.
 A concrete example is write permission on an S3 bucket on AWS.
 STS is supported on all the major cloud providers where OpenShift is deployed.

-Currently, several Red Hat operators provide detailed instructions for how to use the operator on clusters where CCO is in Manual Mode.
+Currently, several Red Hat operators provide detailed instructions for how to use the operator on clusters where Cloud Credential Operator (CCO) is in Manual Mode.
 The process is designed to have manual operations performed by the customer that are inconsistent across layered product operators.